-The main difference between an electric and manual pallet truck is, of course, that the latter uses hydraulics while the former uses electric motors.
-Those electric motors will be powered by a heavy-duty battery - understanding how to use the battery and to best care for it will be very important in keeping the machine working reliably.
+The main difference between an electric and manual pallet truck and unlike a forklift truck is, of course, that the latter uses hydraulics while the former uses electric motors.
+Those electric motors will be powered by a heavy-duty battery – understanding how to use the battery and to best care for it will be very important in keeping the machine working reliably.

 Safe battery swapping